 Following a warm-up period which includes isometric loading, it is time to choose a primary squat pattern.
 Greg has extensively written in regards to the difference between squat techniques when it comes to probable muscular effort and development.
 And while the discrepancies in muscular demands are likely small, the movement pattern chosen can have significant impact on the stress placed upon the patellar tendon.
 Mathematical models have demonstrated patellar tendon force (through a combination of tensile and compressive stress) is directly proportional to knee flexion angle during the squat (8).
 Stress is maximized at angles of deep knee flexion (reaching approximately 6000 N at 130 degrees) and slowly decreases to 2000 N by 30 degrees.
 Therefore, particularly during early stages of rehabilitative efforts, it is wise to limit loading in significant knee flexion (18, 27, 28).
 Practically, this leads to choosing options where your movement is constrained biomechanically rather than consciously adjusting your depth or effort.
 A great starting point would be a box squat.
 Within this pattern, you are able to sit back an unnatural amount to increase the hip flexion moment (thus increasing hip extension demands) while maintaining a shallow, vertical tibia.
 Additionally, a box affords you the specific control over knee angles which allows you to train at or below your chosen low-intensity pain threshold.
 Over time (weeks to months), a simple progression would be to move to a low-bar back squat, followed by high-bar back squat, and finally front squat (if so desired) as tissue tolerance allows.

 In conjunction with modifying your squat selection, the benefit of accommodating resistance should be intuitive.
 The ability to progressively load the squat as you rise from the bottom position can be useful to maximize the training effect without excessively loading tendons in their most susceptible position.
-It should be noted that bands and chains are not equal in this respect.
 When controlling for other variables (such as intensity and velocity), it has been demonstrated that forces on the patellar tendon during the eccentric portion of a squat are 15-35% greater than the concentric (8).
-Thus, using a traditional band-resisted setup may be counterproductive because this accentuates the downward pull during the lowering phase.
-Chains or a reverse-band configuration are probably the superior option here for altering the resistance throughout the movement.
+Thus, chains or a reverse-band configuration are probably good options here for altering the resistance throughout the movement.

 Finally, it is commonly hypothesized that solely performing compound movements may not adequately stress the involved tendon due to conscious or subconscious compensatory strategies (18).
 This may be as blatant as a deviated movement pattern to shield sensitized tissues or could be as insidious as the neural protective adaptations outlined above.
 Therefore, it is probably best to include some form of isolated leg extension towards the end of your training session to ensure adequate loading of the involved musculotendinous unit.
 Be sure to account for this when determining your appropriate training volume